gomorpheus/morpheus-apidoc/source/includes/_users.md

-offset | 0 | Offset of records you want to load sort | name | Sort order direction | asc | Sort direction, use 'desc' to reverse sort order phrase |  | Filter by matching firstName, lastName, username, or email username |  | Filter by username firstName |  | Filter by firstName lastName |  | Filter by lastName email |  | Filter by email lastUpdated |  | Date filter, restricts query to only load users updated  timestamp is more recent or equal to the date specified global | false | Global (All Tenants), load users from all tenants.
+offset | 0 | Offset of records you want to load sort | name | Sort order direction | asc | Sort direction, use 'desc' to reverse sort order phrase |  | Filter by matching any part of firstName, lastName, username, or email username |  | Filter by username firstName |  | Filter by firstName lastName |  | Filter by lastName email |  | Filter by email lastUpdated |  | Date filter, restricts query to only load users updated  timestamp is more recent or equal to the date specified tenantId |  | Filter by Tenant ID.
+This is only available to master tenant users with permission to manage tenants and users. global | false | Global (All Tenants), load users from all tenants.
 The default is to only see your own tenant.
 This is only available to master tenant users with permission to manage tenants and users.

 ## Get All Users Across All Tenants